There’s nothing quite like a good old-fashioned Sunday roast and St Mary’s Inn has one of the best Sunday lunches to offer its diners.

 However our visit was just what the doctor ordered after a mild bout of chickenpox meant we’d been housebound all week!
 We couldn’t wait to get out and about in the fresh air.
 With Whitehouse Farm Centre close by, St Mary’s Inn offered the perfect pit-stop for our little family looking for a spot of lunch.

-Situated in the heart of a posh new housing development, the inn maintains charm and a rustic warm feel to it with plenty of traditional features.
-The building has been restored with extraordinary love and style, with black and white photos and old hospital plans adorning its white brick masonry.
+Situated in the heart of a posh new housing development, the inn maintains charm and a rustic warm feel with plenty of traditional features.
+The building has been restored with love and style, with black and white photos and old hospital plans adorning its white brick masonry.

 Brimming with history, you feel the warmth as soon as you walk through the door of this pretty little establishment and the staff couldn’t have been more welcoming.